harshp2008/Notes/content/-- Contribution --/Setting up.md

 ==Dropbox== is used to instantly sync the notes with every other devices accessing a copy of obsidian with this notes.

 Without further ado let's Setup your PC for Notetaking.

+---

+<h1 style="text-align:center; border:3px dashed black; padding: 20px; border-radius:10px">REWRITING OF THE INSTALLATION <br> IS REQUIRED</h1>
+<p style="text-align:center">Continuing to follow the instructions bellow may require a very long time and you may get stuck in the process.
+A better, more intuitive solution is on the way.<p>

+<p style="text-align:center">A step-to-step guide for the new solution will be written shortly after the new solution is made public.</p>

+---

 # Installation Instructions

 ## Install NodeJS and NPM